 Students have the right to bring grievances to the attention of the administration.
-A student who has a complaint about a faculty member, administrator, staff member, student, third party, or College program, policy or procedure should report the complaint to the appropriate administrator listed in the Discrimination Policy, above, except that students with complaints regarding sexual misconduct or harassment that is sexual or discriminatory in nature should follow the procedures set forth in the Sexual Misconduct and Harassment Policies in this guide.
+A student who has a complaint about a faculty member; administrator; staff member; student; third party; or College program, policy or procedure should report the complaint by completing the Student Complaint form or notifying the appropriate administrator.
+However, students with complaints regarding sexual misconduct or harassment that is sexual or discriminatory in nature should follow the procedures set forth in the Sexual Misconduct and Harassment Policies in this guide.

-- 1. The College will issue a written notice or send an email to the student's preferred email account indicating receipt of the grievance. - 2.
+- 1. The College will issue a written notice or send an email to the student's myShelton email account indicating receipt of the grievance. - 2.
 The College will initiate an investigation within seven (7) business days of receipt of the grievance. - 3.
 The investigation will be conducted in an impartial manner and will utilize an impartial decision-maker.
 The investigation process will allow the parties to submit evidence and witness testimony. - 4.
 Any attempts to resolve the matter informally must be strictly voluntary and facilitated by a College staff member.
 The student making the complaint will be informed of the right to end the discussion at any time. - 5.
-It is recommended, but not required, that the complaint be made in writing, describing the particulars of the allegations in detail, and signed and dated by the complainant. - 6.
+It is recommended, but not required, that the complaint be made in writing, describe the particulars of the allegations in detail, signed, and dated by the complainant. - 6.
 The appropriate administrator will investigate the grievance and serve as the contact person for the duration of the investigative process. - 7.
-Upon completion of the investigation, the parties will be provided with a written response to the preferred email accounts concerning the resolution of the complaint.
-This will occur no later than thirty (30) business days from the College's receipt of the complaint, unless additional time is required and the time of a later response is provided to the parties to the preferred email accounts. - 8.
+Upon completion of the investigation, the parties will be provided with a written response to the myShelton email account concerning the resolution of the complaint.
+This communication will occur no later than thirty (30) business days from the College's receipt of the complaint, unless additional time is required and the time of a later response is provided to the parties to the myShelton email accounts. - 8.
 Based upon the outcome of the investigation, the College will take all steps necessary to prevent the recurrence of the discrimination and to correct the discriminatory effects on the complainant and others, if appropriate. - 9.
 If the student is not satisfied with the College's resolution of the complaint, or if a response was not provided as required by step seven, the student may appeal to the President of the College.
-Any appeal must be in writing and received by the President no later than seven (7) business days from the date of the response and must state the reason why the student is not satisfied with the College's resolution of the complaint. - 10.
-The President will provide a written response to the appeal within seven (7) business days from receipt unless additional time is required, in which case, the student will receive notification to his or her preferred email account of how much additional time is needed. - 11.
-The President's decision on appeal is final. - 12.
+Any appeal must be in writing, received by the President no later than seven (7) business days from the date of the response, and state the reason why the student is not satisfied with the College's resolution of the complaint.

+- 10. The President will provide a written response to the appeal within seven (7) business days from receipt unless additional time is required, in which case, the student will receive notification to his or her myShelton email account of how much additional time is needed. - 11.
+The President's decision on the appeal is final. - 12.
 If the complaint involves the Dean of Student Services or the Dean of Instruction and Workforce Development, the President of the College will investigate the complaint.
-The College will notify the student by email to the student's preferred email account regarding the student's complaint.

-- 13. If the complaint involves the President, the Chancellor of Post-Secondary Education will investigate the complaint.
-The student will receive a written response or an email to his or her preferred email account regarding his or her complaint. - 14.
+The College will notify the student by email to the student's myShelton email account regarding the student's complaint. - 13.
+If the complaint involves the President, the Alabama Community College System office will investigate the complaint.
+The student will receive a response to his or her myShelton email account regarding his or her complaint. - 14.
 With regard to allegations of unlawful discrimination, retaliation against the student making the complaint or individuals participating in the investigation is prohibited and should be reported to the designated administrator or to the President.